Capitol Hill Ski and Snowboard Club

-3. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.
-How do you get on the email distribution?
-Contact Chris Janota at the above email.
+2. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.

 3. All students need to ski with a buddy.
 Please don’t send your student out if s/he doesn’t have anyone with whom to ski or board.
 We do have adults on the hills who can ski with students that get split from his/her group, but it is more fun and safer for everyone if each student has at least one buddy.

-7. Lift tickets and bussing are paid to the Capitol Hill PTO (pay online via Paypal or in office w/ check).
+7. Lift tickets and bussing will be paid to Capitol Hill PTO (pay online via Paypal).
 Lessons and rentals are paid directly to the ski area.
-If you meet us at Afton Alps, you must pick up lift tickets within the first hour of the event or call Chris at 651-398-3064.
+If you meet us at the resort you must pick up lift tickets within the first hour of the event or call Chris at 651-398-3064

 HERE ARE THE OFFICIAL SKI/SNOWBOARD POLICIES